atinm/loopers/README.md

 * **Index**: takes an _index_ parameter and targets the looper at that index in the currently visible part, starting from 0.
 * **All**: targets all loopers
+* **AllSync**: targets all loopers, but only first records in RECORD mode the rest just record silence

 Other commands may also take parameters which control their behavior.